rmas77/ChessPuzzleGenerator/README.md

 Created by rmas77

 ChessPuzzleGenerator is a standalone, single-file web application that generates unique chess puzzles locally on your device.
-Unlike traditional apps that fetch databases from the cloud, TacticsPro uses an embedded lightweight chess engine to procedurally create, validate, and grade puzzles in real-time without an internet connection.

 Features

 100% Offline: No server dependencies or API keys required.

 Procedural Generation: Creates infinite unique "Mate in X" puzzles on the fly.

-Strict Validation: Ensures every puzzle has exactly one unique solution and adheres to strict difficulty requirements.

-Responsive Design: Works seamlessly on desktop and mobile browsers.

 Customizable: Supports custom board themes and piece skins via local file upload.